koktaildotcom/com.beacon/README.md

   * support for Feasycom beacon
   * resolved bug on re-pairing procedure
   * timeout for pairing increased to 30 seconds
+### v1.3.2 - 30.06.2021
+  * directly use settings when changed
+  * update minimal interval to 15 seconds
+  * update maximal verification to 30 seconds
+  * removed timeout config because it is deprecated from Homey 6.0.0

 ## Final note ##
 The repository is available at: https://github.com/koktaildotcom/com.koktail.beacon